MicrosoftDocs/windows-itpro-docs/windows/manage/uev-configuring-uev-with-group-policy-objects.md

 # Configuring UE-V 2.x with Group Policy Objects

-Some Microsoft User Experience Virtualization (UE-V) 2.0, 2.1, and 2.1 SP1 Group Policy settings can be defined for computers, and other Group Policy settings can be defined for users.
+Some Microsoft User Experience Virtualization (UE-V) Group Policy settings can be defined for computers, and other Group Policy settings can be defined for users.
 For information about how to install UE-V Group Policy ADMX files, see [Installing the UE-V 2 Group Policy ADMX Templates](http://technet.microsoft.com/library/dn458891.aspx#admx).

 The following policy settings can be configured for UE-V.